 before your eyes, your plans decayed.

-Paint yourself as bright and sunny,
+Paint yourself bright, nice, and sunny,

-with veins that flow the sweetest honey,
+with veins that flow such sweet honey,

 patient with a splash of funny,